Camp Discovery at a Glance

 Camp Discovery is held at True Friends/Courage North, a beautiful 100-acre facility on Lake George near Bemidji, Minn.
-Campers will enjoy cabin groups of eight, according to age, gender, and interests.
+Campers will stay in cabin groups of eight, according to age, gender, and interests.
 Cabins have restrooms and electricity.
-Campers enjoy their meals in a dining hall or on an outdoor deck.
+Campers will enjoy their meals in a dining hall or on an outdoor deck.

 Camp activities include swimming, kayaking, canoeing, hiking in Itasca State Park, arts and crafts, nature experiences, recreational games, live action role-playing games, and more.
 Camp Discovery also includes special evening activities.
 Campers participate in small group discussions and activities that focus on special interests and making a connection with others.
 Adults with ASD work as mentors, providing empathetic, positive role modeling throughout the week.